 Following the Beat Generation were the hippies and subversive visionaries they inspired.
 Steve Jobs, a self-identified child of the sixties counterculture “borrowed” Kerouac’s writings for an Apple commercial.
 Jobs attributes much of his success to the Silicon Valley and San Francisco communities in which he spent his early years.

 Surprisingly, the romantic utopian culture of the 1960s, with its skepticism about modernity and its mechanisms, is strongly linked to one of the biggest technological revolutions in the last century.

+One of the people that bridged the gap between hippie communes and tech experimentation was Stewart Brand, creator of the Whole Earth Catalog, published in 1968.
 His catalog was essentially a tool for organizing the world’s information.
 Even Jobs pointed out, “The Whole Earth Catalog … was one of the bibles of my generation … it was a sort of like Google in paperback form, 35 years before Google came along.”